pyrddlgym-project/rddlrepository/rddlrepository/archive/standalone/TrafficBLX/README.md

  - Saturated flow (as many vehicles as possible are cleared in the time-step)
  - Oversaturated flow (saturated flow cannot be reached because of limits on downstream capacity)

+The BLX model can be used for evaluating various control methodologies.
+The current RDDL implementations control the states of the traffic lights in the network in order to minimize the total travel time of the vehicles in the network.
+The actions available for each traffic light either advance the current green phase, or switch to another phase.

 More detailed information may be found by inspecting the domain RDDL file, or referring to the paper

  > S. Lin, B. De Schutter, Y. Xi, and J. Hellendoorn, "A simplified macroscopic urban